 How do chiropractic adjustments work?

-If you are enduring chronic pain, muscle tightness, headaches, or simply not finding the answers for your health concerns please call to set up a consultation with Drs.
-Matt and Sara Howard.
+If you are enduring chronic pain, muscle tightness, headaches, or simply not finding the answers for your health concerns please call to set up a consultation with Dr. Matt, Dr. Sara or Dr. Kimberly.
 The doctors are qualified in treating a variety of health conditions.
 They continue to help numerous patients of all ages and backgrounds find relief and to simply feel better.

 How do athletes get injured?
 They may stretch often and are in good shape, so, why?
 Usually, there is a very simple formula.